You stand a good chance of doing so if you’re studying in a critical skills area!

 - critical skills permanent residence

 - critical skills waiver

 - engineering degrees for permanent residence

 - getting a south african pr after getting a phd

-- can a holder of a south african masters degree apply for a permit
+- can a master degree student apply for a critical skills

 - vfs master degree

 - can student apply for critical skill visa

 - Critical skills for students in South Africa with Critical skills